 Failing this selection test precludes subsequent admission to the two-year degree course.

 Propective Graduates of the Conservatory of Gallarate, who have been admitted to taking the final exam of the three-year Bachelor in the winter session, have the right to enroll to the Master under condition.

 The specific selection test consists in the performance of a 30-minute program including:

-– at least three opera arias, to be sung by heart
+– three operatic arias (out of which at least one with recitative) to be performed by heart

-The program must include a piece from the 1900s, a piece in a foreign language and a piece with recitative.
+The program must include a piece from the 1900s and a piece in a foreign language.
 The commission reserves the right to interrupt at any time.